Mac not being able to verify the Developer

 Open a terminal via Finder→Applications→Utilities→Terminal

 (If you have not used a terminal before, perhaps this solution is not for you.
-The terminal is a very powerful tool to interact with the operating system in ways you’ve never imagined.) -
+The terminal is a very powerful tool to interact with the operating system in ways you’ve never imagined.)- In the terminal, change directory to your

 Explanation